top of page

 By rejecting the concept of priesthood that offers sacrifice (the Mass) and by changing their ordination rites to institutionalize this rejection of a sacrificial priesthood, these denominations lost the historic episcopate, and, in so doing, lost the Real Presence of Christ in their Eucharist, which comes about through the ministry of that same priesthood they had rejected.

-This is how the Roman Catholic and National Catholic Churches view the history of Christianity’s sad divisions.
-There are many factors that brought about these divisions, both, theologically, politically and even personal (Henry VIII’s serial marriages), but because all of them involved the rejection of the authority of the Bishop of Rome, the Pope, independence from the Papal authority is something all these denominations have in common.
+This is how the Roman Catholic and National Catholic and Apostolic Churches view the history of Christianity’s sad divisions.
+There are many factors that brought about these divisions, both, theologically, politically and even personal (Henry VIII’s serial marriages), but because all of them involved the rejection of the authority of the Bishop of Rome, "the Pope", independence from the Papal authority is something all these denominations have in common.

 Into this general picture of independence from Papal authority came the Independent Catholic Movement, though with very important differences.
 While “Independent Catholicism” is widely known today, it plays an important role in the history of Catholicism.

 The Independent Catholic Movement differs from the various Protestant divisions.
 National Catholicism kept its belief in the celebration of the Sacrifice of the Mass and in its priesthood.
-To ensure this, Independent Catholicism kept the Roman Catholic traditions and retained the same liturgical rites.
+To ensure this, Independent Catholicism kept the Catholic traditions of the Holy Roman Church and retained the same liturgical rites.
 Thus it has never lost the historic episcopate, which has maintained a validly ordained priesthood.

-For this reason, in the eyes of the Roman Catholic Church, Independent Catholicism is seen as “separated” from Rome, but maintaining Valid Sacraments, rather than separated and theologically defective like Protestant denominations who are considered “our separated brethren”.
+For this reason, in the eyes of the Roman Catholic Church, Independent Catholicism is seen as “separated” from Rome, but maintaining Valid Sacraments, rather than separated and theologically defective like Protestant denominations.
+Unlike our Orthodox brothers who are considered “our true separated brethren”.

 Independent Catholicism originates from one of two historical sources.